Salvia pratensis: AGM cultivars

 The cultivar group Haematodes, and the cultivar 'Indigo' with violet blue flowers, have both gained the Royal Horticultural Society's Award of Garden Merit.

 Uses

-The name of the plant 'clary' is derived from 'clear-eye' and the plant seeds were formerly used as a paste to remove particles from the eyes and to reduce inflammation or redness.
-It was also used as a gargle for sore throats, and to clean teeth.
-It has also been used as a flavouring for beers and wines.
+The name of the plant 'clary' is derived from 'clear-eye' and the plant seeds were historically ground to a paste and used to clear irritations in the eye.
+It was also used for gargling and as an early form of toothpaste, as well as a flavouring for alcohol.